My web application experience includes (with examples below), some corporate, freelancing and consulting:

 Located bugs & fixed them, which included syntax errors.
 Rewrote code to conform to web standards.

-With the lack of ColdFusion developers around, this Broadcast company, (in the health industry), was looking for a consultant who could go in and pick up a new programming language to lend them a hand.
-So I learned ColdFusion, started assignments ASAP on the first day, then after a week or two, got the hang of ColdFusion and the company's development environment.
-Assignments included collaborating with account managers, developers and design team to set up customized microsites, maintain them, and write scripts to customize components like forms, login authentications, etc, from client requests.
-From there the broadcast/production teams use the site for client Flash webcasts.
+With the lack of ColdFusion developers around at the time, this medical broadcast company, was looking for a consultant who could pick up a new programming language to lend them a hand.
+So I learned ColdFusion, started assignments ASAP on the first day.
+Then after a week or two, got the hang of ColdFusion and the company’s development environment.
+Assignments included collaborating with account managers, developers and the design team, to set up customized micro-sites per client, maintain them, and write scripts to customize components like forms, login authentications, etc, from client requests.
+From there, the broadcast production teams use the site for client Flash webcasts.
 Dreamweaver was used to code.

-We had to tediously, manually, and regularly, update banners for clients in Photoshop.
-I wondered, well, what if that could be automated?
-So during my "spare" time, I built a ColdFusion application which allowed us to simply upload a banner image, input text in a form field, and click submit.
-It automatically centered and placed text on top of the image, resized, converted to required format and generated the banner image file.
+Company had to tediously, manually, and regularly, update banners for clients in Photoshop.
+I wondered, what if that could be automated?
+So during my “spare” time, I built a ColdFusion app which simply allowed uploading a banner image, inputing text in a form, and clicking submit.
+It automatically centered and placed text on top of the image, resized, converted to proper file format and generated the banner image file.
 It saved us a lot of time.

-This company who provides web applications in the sports industry, needed a hand with client work.
-So I got familiar with PERL, Catalyst (Framework), Template ToolKit, jQuery and the MVC model.
-Assignments included converting old site to the new site design (according to web designer specs) using the Model Viewer Controller concept, which is the separation of backend (database), front end code (HTML, CSS, etc, what you see displayed on websites), and the code that makes calls the database to retrieve data or insert.
-The reason why MVC is useful is because it is easier to manage on developers end, and better performance on user end.
-I spent time separating, breaking up code, re-building applications, and creating different forms and search pages.
-Aptana editor, subversion source control, and MySQL database were used also.
+This company provided web applications in the sports industry, needed a hand with client work for a athlete recruiting platform.
+So I familiarized with PERL, Catalyst (MVC Framework), Template ToolKit, and jQuery.
+Assignments included converting old site to the new site design (under web designer specs) using the Model Viewer Controller, which is the separation of backend (database), front end code (HTML, CSS, etc, what’s displayed on websites), and the code that makes database calls to retrieve data or update.
+MVC is useful is because it is easier for developers to manage and has better performance on user end.
+I spent time breaking up code, re-building applications, and creating different forms and search pages.
+Aptana IDE, subversion, and MySQL database were used also.

 One of Rivalwire’s client is a college athlete recruiting network site; I helped build a mechanism that works with SEO friendly links so that when a coach selects a sport and/or gender from the drop, it will search the database and list random athletes of that gender of that sport with their school info, city, state, etc. The URL will reflect that with ../[sport]/[gender] Each athlete info is clickable, so clicking on the high school’s name would bring a list of other athletes from their high school, clicking on a state would show athletes from that state, and clicking on athletes name would bring to their detailed profile page and links to videos, info, and so forth.
 I also worked on the high schools pages, teams, and college pages.